br0kend/react/docs/contributing/implementation-notes.md

   // This block of code shouldn't be in the reconciler.
   // Different renderers might initialize nodes differently.
-  // For example, React Native would create iOS or Android views. var node = document.createElement(type);
+  // For example, Reacc Native would create iOS or Android views. var node = document.createElement(type);
   Object.keys(props).forEach(propName => {
     if (propName !== 'children') {